bonitasoft/bonita-doc/md/logging.md

 ### Bonita BPM Engine and Bonita BPM Portal

-The [technical logger service](technical-logging.md) uses SLF4J (version 1.6.1) to create the log.
-SLF4J is also used directly by Bonita dependencies such as Hibernate, Quartz and Ehcache.
+The [technical logger service](technical-logging.md) uses SLF4J to create the log as well as some Bonita dependencies such as Quartz and Ehcache.

 SLF4J is a facade for various logging frameworks, and a logging framework must be available as the back-end.
 By default, Bonita BPM uses JUL (Java Util Logging) as a the back-end to SLF4J.
 This is defined by including the `slf4j-jdk14-1.6.1.jar` in the `bonita.war WEB-INF/lib` folder.